Bangladesh–Turkey relations: Modern

-In 2016, the diplomatic relationship between two countries became complex when Bangladesh denounced Turkey's consecutive requests to free several Bangladeshi Jamaat-e-Islami leaders who had been convicted for alleged war crimes during Bangladesh Liberation War by a domestic tribunal in Bangladesh, which was oddly named International Crimes Tribunal, and were eventually executed.
+In 2016, the diplomatic relationship between the two countries became complex when Bangladesh denounced Turkey's consecutive requests to free several Bangladeshi Jamaat-e-Islami leaders who had been convicted of war crimes during the Bangladesh Liberation War by a domestic tribunal in Bangladesh, which was oddly named the International Crimes Tribunal, and were eventually executed.
 Following the execution of the Jamaat leader Motiur Rahman Nizami, Turkey withdrew its ambassador to Bangladesh.
 However, after Bangladesh's condemnation of the coup d'état attempt to overthrow the Erdogan government, relations began to improve.
 Consequently, Ankara sent a new ambassador to Dhaka.
-After arrival, the new Turkish ambassador remarked, "Bangladesh had helped Turkey by expressing its support to Erdogan’s government after the failed coup attempt."
+After arrival, the new Turkish ambassador remarked, "Bangladesh had helped Turkey by expressing its support to Erdogan's government after the failed coup attempt."
 The ambassador commented that the relations between the two countries have become normal.
-The ambassador also expressed Turkey's willingness in helping Bangladesh to control militancy in the country.
+The ambassador also expressed Turkey's willingness to help Bangladesh to control militancy in the country.

 During the Rohingya crisis, where the Muslim Rohingyas were being expelled from Myanmar, Turkey donated millions of dollars to the government of Bangladesh in order to aid the Rohingyas who are settling in Chittagong.
 In September 2017, First Lady Emine Erdogan visited and helped provide relief in the shelters of the Rohingyas and promised more co-operation and aid to Bangladesh.

-Contribution to Turkish Independence
+Contribution to Turkish independence

-During Turkish War of Independence, Turkish nation remembers the support received from the Muslims from South Asia including Bengalis.
-People all over from Bangladesh sent their support for the Turkish War of Independence.
+People from what is now Bangladesh sent support for the Turkish War of Independence.
+Turkey remembers the aid received from South Asian Muslims, including Bengalis.

 In 1921, National Poet of Bangladesh Kazi Nazrul Islam wrote a poem "Kemal Pasha" to praise Mustafa Kemal Atatürk.
 He was the only foreign poet to praise Atatürk and the Turkish War of Independence with a heroic poem.